• Skip to primary navigation

 Do I Need a Special Knife or Spoon?

-No, but they definitely make the job easier!
-If you’ll be eating grapefruit on a regular basis, I highly recommend using them.
-It’ll make your grapefruit experience easier, faster, and (in my opinion) much more pleasant.
+If you'll be eating grapefruit on a regular basis, I highly recommend using them.

-Do I Need a Kitchen Torch?
+Do I Need a Kitchen Torch for Grapefruit Breakfast Brûlée?

-No, but if you have one, this is a good time to use it!
-To make this Grapefruit Breakfast Brûlée, you’re simply sprinkling sugar over a halved grapefruit, and then burning the sugar.
+To make this Grapefruit Breakfast Brûlée, you're simply sprinkling sugar over a halved grapefruit, and then burning the sugar.

-If you use a torch, the inside of the grapefruit will still be room temperature.
 If you use an oven broiler, the grapefruit will be warm inside.
 Either way, it will be DEEEEELISH!

 Sprinkling sugar onto a halved grapefruit